ssatriya/typing/README.md

 # Twitter Clone App 🚀

-This project is inspired by [Redux Toolkit](https://monkeytype.com/).
+This project is inspired by [Monkey Type](https://monkeytype.com/).
 Check your typing skill and get the accuracy and word per minute figure.

 ## Tech Stack 🛠️